delner/skeletron/README.md

 Skeletron aims to:

-  - **Provide modules to aid implemention UCD architecture**: They are optional and composable, so you can implement only what you want.
+  - **Provide modules to aid implemention of Clean architecture**: They are optional and composable, so you can implement only what you want or need.
-  - **Favor simplicity over convention**: In order to promote extensibility and modularity to give the author maximum freedom.
+  - **Favor simplicity over convention**: In order to promote extensibility and modularity, to give the author maximum freedom and control over their application.

 It is **NOT**:

-  - **An application framework in itself** e.g. Rails; it's an application library.
+  - **An application framework** e.g. like Rails.
+It does not provide an end-to-end application design solution.
+Your design decisions are yours to own.
   - **"Opinionated"**: it's here to aid your architecture choices, not constrain.
+  - **A systems design solution**: it's focuses application design, not systems.

 ### Quickstart